GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 Defining material properties with constitutive laws
 ---------------------------------------------------------------------

-The **Constitutive** element allows to list all materials contained in the simulated domain and assign physical properties to them: density, viscosity, compressibility...
+The **Constitutive** element lists all materials contained in the simulated domain, and assigns physical properties to them: density, viscosity, compressibility...

-In this tutorial, the physical properties of the elements defined as ``water`` and ``rock`` are provided here, each material being derived from a different material type: a ``CompressibleSinglePhaseFluid``
+In this tutorial, the physical properties of the materials defined as ``water`` and ``rock`` are provided here, each material being derived from a different material type: a ``CompressibleSinglePhaseFluid``